-Special Guest Post from Dave Chesson, Creator of KDP Rocket
+Special Guest Post about managing your writing time from Dave Chesson, Creator of KDP Rocket

 As an independent author, there are endless demands on your time and attention.